Rep. Mikie Sherrill wins Democratic primary for New Jersey governor, CBS News projects

 What to know about Mikie Sherrill

-Sherrill was the winner in a crowded field of six candidates, including Newark Mayor Ras Baraka, Jersey City Mayor Steven Fulop, Rep. Josh Gottheimer, Sean Spiller, the head of New Jersey Education Association, the state's largest teacher's union, and former State Senate President Steve Sweeney.
+Sherrill emerged from a crowded field of six candidates, including Newark Mayor Ras Baraka, Jersey City Mayor Steven Fulop, Rep. Josh Gottheimer, Sean Spiller, the head of New Jersey Education Association, the state's largest teacher's union, and former State Senate President Steve Sweeney.

 The various candidates worked hard to differentiate themselves to voters.
-Sherrill ran on affordability, with a plan expand the state's Child Tax Credit and Earned Income Tax Credit.
-Baraka had gathered some recent momentum in the race after he was arrested outside an ICE detention facility in Newark.
-Fulop had positioned himself as an anti-establishment figure, touting his criticism of former U.S. Sen. Bob Menendez and former Gov. Chris Christie.
-Gottheimer, who has been in Congress since 2017, ran on lowering property taxes by 14.4%.
-Spiller, the former mayor of Montclair, argued he was the strongest on education.
-And Sweeney said he was champion of New Jersey's workers.
+Sherrill ran on affordability, with a plan to expand the state's Child Tax Credit and Earned Income Tax Credit.
+She said New Jerseyans are passionate about their state, but "the thought of not being able to raise you kids here, or stay to see your grandchildren grow, is simply unacceptable."

+"I will tell you what I've learned.
+There are two kinds of people in this world.
+Those who think that the only way to get ahead is to put themselves first, and those who understand that when we all do better, we all do better," Sherrill said.
+"Those people mentor others.
+They create opportunity.
+I learned in the Navy that true leaders are servant leaders.
+It's as much about serving others as it is leading them.
+And I have always been honored to serve this country and serve this state."